Life: Biosphere

 The biosphere is the global sum of all ecosystems.
-It can also be termed as the zone of life on Earth, a closed system (apart from solar and cosmic radiation and heat from the interior of the Earth), and largely self-regulating.
+It can also be termed the zone of life on Earth, a closed system (apart from solar and cosmic radiation and heat from the interior of the Earth), and largely self-regulating.
 Organisms exist in every part of the biosphere, including soil, hot springs, inside rocks at least 12 mi deep underground, the deepest parts of the ocean, and at least 40 mi high in the atmosphere.
-For example, spores of Aspergillus niger have been detected in the mesosphere at an altitude of 48 to 77 km.
+For example, spores of Penicillium notatum have been detected in the mesosphere at an altitude of 57 to 77 km.
 Under test conditions, life forms have been observed to survive in the vacuum of space.
 Life forms thrive in the deep Mariana Trench, and inside rocks up to 580 m below the sea floor under 2590 m of ocean off the coast of the northwestern United States, and 2400 m beneath the seabed off Japan.
+There are even bacteria that thrive in nuclear reactors.
 In 2014, life forms were found living 800 m below the ice of Antarctica.
 Expeditions of the International Ocean Discovery Program found unicellular life in 120 °C sediment 1.2 km below seafloor in the Nankai Trough subduction zone.
 According to one researcher, "You can find microbes everywhere—they're extremely adaptable to conditions, and survive wherever they are."

 Range of tolerance

 The inert components of an ecosystem are the physical and chemical factors necessary for life—energy (sunlight or chemical energy), water, heat, atmosphere, gravity, nutrients, and ultraviolet solar radiation protection.
 In most ecosystems, the conditions vary during the day and from one season to the next.
 To survive in these ecosystems, organisms must be able to tolerate a range of conditions defined as the "range of tolerance".
-Outside this range are the "zones of physiological stress", where the survival and reproduction are possible but not optimal.
+Outside this range are the "zones of physiological stress", where survival and reproduction are possible but not optimal.
 Beyond these zones are the "zones of intolerance", where survival and reproduction of that organism is unlikely or impossible.
 Organisms that have a wide range of tolerance are more widely distributed than organisms with a narrow range of tolerance.